Nit-Rathore/Cricket-match-tracker/README.md

 # Cricket-match-tracker
-A web application that allows users to track live cricket matches, view team/player statistics, and manage tournament schedules.
+A web application that allows users to create tournaments, manage teams, schedule matches, and track results.